Hopac/Hopac/README.md

 spawning new threads, program modules can queue user work items to be processed using a small number of worker threads managed by the thread pool.
 Queuing user work items is several orders of magnitude cheaper than spawning new threads.
+Nevertheless, starting new concurrent jobs in Hopac is still an order of magnitude faster than queuing user work items with the thread pool.
+The consequence of this is that applications do not need to use work queues to take advantage of parallelism.
+It is better to just start new parallel jobs than manage parallelism with application level work queues.

 One aspect of the thread pool that is not discussed often is that the thread pool tends to process work items in [FIFO](http://en.wikipedia.org/wiki/FIFO)